 For the less obvious terms, try to introduce them in a context that makes their meaning clear.
 If a “stitching engine” is a device that connects together different parts of reality, letting a spaceship move quickly between them, then use it in a conversation about space travel to show that meaning.
 This way, you don’t have to stop for exposition and readers get to feel smart for working out the meaning.

 Sometimes you’ll just have to use exposition.
-When you do, keep it brief and consider whether it could convincingly be done as part of an in character conversation, for example explaining magic to the new apprentice.
+When you do, keep it brief and consider whether it could convincingly be done as part of a conversation between characters, such as a wizard explaining magic to the new apprentice.

 Above all else, don’t overuse jargon.
 A little goes a long way in giving the world flavor.
 Too much can easily make the story hard to read.

 How much of what sort of jargon you can get away with will vary a lot depending on your readers.
 A Clockwork Orange delights some and alienates others with its strange words.
 But if you use jargon carefully and thoughtfully, it should help you to reach the readers you want.